mmccoyd/hillside_dactyl_shield/README.md

   they should be useful in any similar Dactyl with at least a modest case volume.

+> [!Note]
+> I recommend waiting for an issue fixing release that should be
+> up shortly, hopefully within about a week.
+> See the change log for those known issues.
+> Some links are broken as I stage related parts of the keyboard.

 ## Feature levels and ordering

 There are three main choice points in a features vs cost trade off.